Electrochemical stability and light-harvesting ability of silicon photoelectrodes in aqueous environments

-To predict the electrification of the electrode we then place planar countercharges on either side of the slab.
-The electrode is assigned a total charge of $q$, split between the quantum-mechanical region $q^{\rm surf}$ and the bulk semiconductor $q^{\rm bulk}$ such that $q=q^{\rm bulk}+q^{\rm surf}$.
-Here, the charge $q^{\rm bulk}$ is placed on the counter-charge on the semiconductor side.
-We then assign the planar countercharge within the solution a charge of $-q$, ensuring that the supercell is neutral.
-The plane of countercharge within the solution and the SCCS model combined describe a Helmholtz model of the electrode solution interaction well; however, a Mott--Schottky potential distribution still needs to be applied to accurately describe the bulk semiconductor.
+The charged electrode is then simulated by placing planar countercharges on each side of the slab and by assigning to the electrode a total charge $q$, split between the quantum-mechanical region $q^{\rm surf}$ and the bulk semiconductor $q^{\rm bulk}$ such that $q=q^{\rm bulk}+q^{\rm surf}$.
+(Here, the charge $q^{\rm bulk}$ is placed on the plane of the semiconductor side, while the charge $-q$ is assigned to the Helmholtz plane in the solution.)